Attorney Carol Smith Wins Appeal that Sought to Overturn Trial Victory

-Carol Smith is an attorney in our Livonia office where she focuses her practice on insurance defense matters.
+Carol Smith is a partner in our Livonia office where she focuses her practice on insurance defense matters.
 She has considerable litigation and trial experience representing clients in third-party auto claims, as well as first-party no-fault and uninsured motorist claims.

-Carol Smith is an attorney in our Livonia office where she focuses her practice on insurance defense matters.
+Carol Smith is a partner in our Livonia office where she focuses her practice on insurance defense matters.
 She has considerable litigation and trial experience representing clients in third-party auto claims, as well as first-party no-fault and uninsured motorist claims.
 Additionally, she advises clients on numerous areas of law, including insurance coverage, general liability, personal injury protection (PIP) and bodily injury claims.

 She is a member of the State Bar of Michigan, Oakland County Bar Association, Defense Research Institute, and Michigan Defense Trial Counsel.
 Ms. Smith earned a Bachelor of Arts degree from Oakland University and a Juris Doctor degree, cum laude, from Thomas M. Cooley Law School.